darwino/darwino-documentation/Configuring-PostgreSQL.md

 Installing PostgreSQL
 ---------------------
 If you just started with PostgreSQL, the we strongly advise you to run one of the predefined installers.
 See: [http://www.postgresql.org/download/](http://www.postgresql.org/download/ "Download PostgreSQL").
-Please, choose at least version 9.4
+Please, choose the latest version, or at least version 9.4.

 By default, the pre-packaged Darwino configuration files (see: TOMCAT installation) look for a PostgreSQL database on the local host using the user/password and port below:
 - Port: 5432 *(default)*